LinkedInLearning/learning-github-actions-5977410/ch2_selecting_and_using_actions/02_04_environment_variables/README.md

 1. Enter a commit message.
 For example, `add files to build tomcat`.
 1. Select the **Commit & Push** button.

-    Note: The exact button label might vary depending on your setup, but it will typically include "Commit".
+    _Note: The exact button label might vary depending on your setup, but it will typically include "Commit"._

 1. At the top of the left-hand navigation panel, select **Go to Repository**.
 1. In the repository view, select the **Actions** tab.
 1. You should see a workflow run listed with a label matching your commit message.
 1. Select that workflow run to open the details.
-1. Expand the logs for:
+1. Expand the logs for for each job.

-TODO: ADD DETAILS HERE
+    **Ubuntu Job**
+    - Observe how the default GitHub environment variables are echoed.
+    - Review how job-level variables are printed using Bash-style syntax.
+    - Review the final step, where step-level environment variables use YAML interpolation.

+    **Windows Job**
+    - Review the same sequence of steps used for the Ubuntu job.
+    - Note how variable syntax differs (e.g., PowerShell uses $Env:VARIABLE_NAME).

 You’ve now seen how to define and use environment variables in GitHub Actions.
 In the next lesson, you’ll learn about "secrets", a special kind of environment variable used for sensitive data.